huma-engineering/huma-docs/data-collection/clinician-portal/managing-health-data/adding-patient-medication.md

 ![Patient Medication](./assets/PatientMedication03.png)

-For the next step, select the frequency.
-You can choose between Daily, Specific days, Days interval, and As needed.
+For the next step, select the frequency:

  - **Daily frequency** - Select the time
  - **Specific days** - Select one or more days of the week and the time